hei-school/cc-hei-hub-prog5-clean-code/README.md

 ## Introduction

-The Cloud File Uploader is a user-friendly application designed to facilitate file management.
+The Cloud File Manager is a user-friendly application designed to facilitate file management.
 It provides a simple interface for uploading, deleting, and reading files in a cloud-like storage system.
 ## Functionality

 - **Upload Files:** Users can easily upload files to the cloud storage.